sanskrit/raw_etexts_english/blogs/manasataramgini/2004-09-30_why-did-you-lose.md

 +++
-title = "Why did youxa0lose?"
+title = "Why did you lose?"

 +++
 What is it that lies hidden in you they spot?